izuzak/atom-pdf-view/README.md

 | Zoom out   | `cmd--` or `cmd-_` | `ctrl--` or `ctrl-_` |
 | Reset zoom | `cmd-0`            | `ctrl-0`             |

+You can also zoom by holding `ctrl` and using the mouse wheel.

 ### Status bar information

 Shows the number of the current page and total page count.